-Since, this reaction involves the interaction of four π -electrons from the diene with two π -electrons of the dienophile to form a ring, this reaction is called a (4+2) cycloaddition reaction.
+Since, this reaction involves the interaction of four $\pi$ -electrons from the diene with two $\pi$ -electrons of the dienophile to form a ring, this reaction is called a (4+2) cycloaddition reaction.
 Simple alkenes or alkynes are poor dienophiles.
 One or more electron withdrawing substituents (see below) enhance the reactivity of dienophiles.
-It is also regarded as nucleophileelectrophile reaction because the diene being electron rich is a nucleophile and the dienophile being electron poor is an electrophile.
+It is also regarded as nucleophile-electrophile reaction because the diene being electron rich is a nucleophile and the dienophile being electron poor is an electrophile.

-Dienophiles containing electron withdrawing substituents such as -C=O, -COOH, -COOR, $C \equiv N$, -NO2 etc., are more reactive in this reaction.
+Dienophiles containing electron withdrawing substituents such as -C=O, -COOH, -COOR, C $\equiv$ N, -NO2 etc., are more reactive in this reaction.
 On the other hand electron releasing substituents like alkyl and alkoxy groups when present on a diene increases the reactivity of this reaction.
 For example,

-Class: I B.Sc Chemistry Course Name: Organic Chemistry-I Batch-2019-2022
+Class: I B.Sc Chemistry Course Name: Organic Chemistry-I(Basics and hydrocarbons)

-Course Code: 19CHU103 Unit: IV
+Course Code: 19CHU103 Unit: IV Batch-2019-2022